vda-lab/vda-lab.github.io/exercises/data-processing-ex.md

 ## Spark

-Do the same exercise as above, but now using the Spark interactive shell.
+Do the same exercise as above with the drug database, but now using the Spark interactive shell.
 It can be launched in the following way:

 ```
-/mnt/bioinformatics_leuven/incubator-spark/bin/spark-shell
+/mnt/bioinformatics_leuven/incubator-spark/bin/pyspark
 ```

 Refer to the examples given in the lecture and see how far you can get.